Stability-Certified On-Policy Data-Driven LQR via Recursive Learning and Policy Gradient: On-policy LQR for Unknown Systems: Concurrent Learning and Optimization

-\begin{remark} We point out that Theorem~\ref{th:convergence} represents a local result.
-In fact, as for the the initial pair $(A\ud0,B\ud0) \in \Tb$, it must belong to the largest ball centered at $(\As,\Bs)$ of controllable matrices $(A,B)$.
-Also, an initial controller $\g\ud0$ that stabilizes both $(A\ud0,B\ud0)$ and $(\As,\Bs)$ is required.
-The proof of Theorem~\ref{th:convergence} then exploits system theory tools based on averaging theory for two-time-scale systems (cf.~Theorem~\ref{th:bai} in Section~\ref{app:averaging}) and, therefore, introduces an auxiliary system called the \emph{averaged system}.
+for all $\iter\in\N$.
+Hence, our method asymptotically reconstructs $(\As,\Bs)$ and $\gstar$ with linear rate.
+Moreover, we recall that $\wt$ follows an oscillating dynamics (cf. Assumption~\ref{ass:dither}) such that $\norm{\wt} = \norm{\w\ud{0}}$ for all $\iter \in \N$.
+Then, by~\eqref{eq:exp} and for all $\rho > \|\pix\w\ud0\|$, the ball $\cB_{\rho}(0_\dimx)$ is exponentially attractive for~\eqref{eq:algo_closed_loop_xt}.
+Since we can arbitrarily reduce $\w\ud0$, this implies that the origin of~\eqref{eq:algo_closed_loop_xt} is practically exponentially stable, provided that the other states lie in their steady-state locus. \begin{remark} From the proof of Theorem~\ref{th:convergence} (which uses Proposition~\ref{prop:average} proved in Appendix~\ref{app:proof}), one can see that the initial condition $(\es\ud0,\g\ud0)$ must lie in a neighborhood of $(\pr, \gstar)$.
+Hence, the initialization requirements for \algname/ in Theorem~\ref{th:convergence} are more stringent than those in existing results in the literature, which typically only require an initial stabilizing controller for the true model $(\As,\Bs)$ (see~\cite{qin2014online,modares2016optimal,krauth2019finite,pang2021robust,lopez2023efficient,fazel2018global,zhang2020policy,hu2023toward}).
+These works, however, only prove convergence to a neighborhood of $\g^\star$ and do not analyze the stability of the closed-loop system arising from the interaction between the real system and the proposed algorithm.
+By contrast, Theorem~\ref{th:convergence} guarantees \emph{exact} convergence to the optimal gain $\g^\star$, in addition to stability of the closed-loop system~\eqref{eq:algo_closed_loop}. \oprocend \end{remark} \begin{remark} In realistic scenarios, an approximate (controllable) model of the system is typically available and can be used as $(A\ud{0},B\ud{0})$.
+One can then compute a stabilizing controller $\g\ud{0}$ for the pair $(A\ud{0},B\ud{0})$.
+For instance, $\g\ud{0}$ can be obtained as the solution of the discrete-time algebraic Riccati equation~\eqref{eq:DARE} with $(A\ud{0},B\ud{0})$ in place of the unknown $(A_\star,B_\star)$. \oprocend \end{remark} \begin{remark} The proof of Theorem~\ref{th:convergence} exploits system theory tools based on averaging theory for two-time-scale systems (cf.~Theorem~\ref{th:bai} in Section~\ref{app:averaging}) and, thus, introduces an auxiliary system called the \emph{averaged system}.
 Such auxiliary system involves modified averaged dynamics of $\est$ and $\gt$ (see Section~\ref{sec:average_system}) and is shown to have an exponentially stable equilibrium in its origin.
-Moreover, we are also able to show that $\gt$ remains a stabilizing gain for $(\As,\Bs)$ at all $\iter \in \N$ (see Appendix~\ref{app:proof}).
-Such stabilizing property combined with closeness between trajectories of the averaged and original systems, imposed through $\ssz$ (cf., e.g.,~\cite{bai1988averaging}), allows us to conclude that $\gt$, generated by~\eqref{eq:algo_closed_loop}, stabilizes $(\As,\Bs)$ for all $\iter \in \N$. \oprocend \end{remark}
+Further, we are also able to show that $\gt$ remains a stabilizing gain for $(\As,\Bs)$ at all $\iter \! \in \! \N$ (see Appendix~\ref{app:proof}).
+Such stabilizing property combined with closeness between trajectories of the averaged and original systems (imposed through $\ssz$, see, e.g.,~\cite{bai1988averaging}), allows for concluding that $\gt$, generated by~\eqref{eq:algo_closed_loop}, stabilizes $(\As,\Bs)$ for all $\iter \in \N$. \oprocend \end{remark}